Skip to main content

 #7 The custodial parent can deny visitation

 No, this is not true.
-Just because the other parent might do something to make the other parent upset such as late child support.
-The custodial parent can not withhold visitation.
+Just because the other parent might do something to upset the other parent, such as late child support, the custodial parent can not withhold court-ordered visitation.
 Things such as child support are not linked to visitation.

 #8 If you make the other parent look bad you will get full custody